Experienced Seattle Medical Malpractice Attorneys Ready To Represent You

 Other Types of Cases We Frequently Handle

-A Seattle medical malpractice attorney at Brett McCandlis Brown & Conner PLLC is experienced in resolving all kinds of personal injury and accident cases, including:
+The Seattle medical malpractice attorneys at Brett McCandlis Brown & Conner PLLC is experienced in resolving all kinds of personal injury and accident cases, including:

 Wrongful death: What value can you place upon human life?
 Although any human life is priceless, all the legal system can do is award money damages.
 Washington state wrongful death law allows just that, and the amounts can be quite substantial.